haeric/requestq/README.md

 Why are you not using the Fetch API?
 * The Fetch API does not support aborting a request, which is required for high priority requests to abort and requeue lower priority requests.

+Why does this not support Node?
+* Keeping the library tiny.
+If you need a universal client, [axios](https://github.com/mzabriskie/axios) is really neat.